SimonCropp/MarkdownSnippets/readme.source.md

 If no directory is passed the current directory will be used, but only if it exists with a git repository directory tree.
 If not an error is returned.

+**There is known a issue on OSX and Linux that results in [dotnet tools not being discovered in the current path](https://github.com/dotnet/cli/issues/9321).**

 ### Behavior